Martin-Jung/Training_Materials/SpatialDataAnalysis_withR/packages.md

-install.packages('raster') # To load raster data in R install.packages('sf') # The sucessor to the sp package - tidy vector data install.packages('stars') # The sucessor to the raster package - tidy raster data
+install.packages('raster') # To load raster data in R install.packages('sf') # The sucessor to the sp package - tidy vector data install.packages('stars') # The sucessor to the raster package - tidy raster data install.packages('ncdf4') # For loading the propertiary ncdf format

-install.packages('velox') # Fast extraction from raster data install.packages('exactextractr') # Fast extraction from raster data install.packages('gdalUtils') # A wrapper for accessing the gdal tools within R
+install.packages('rgeos') # Wrapper for the GEOS library install.packages('velox') # Fast extraction from raster data install.packages('exactextractr') # Fast extraction from raster data install.packages('gdalUtils') # A wrapper for accessing the gdal tools within R